Coronavirus information and advice for our patients and visitors

 All patients and visitors must wear a face covering (unless they are exempt)

-Patients and visitors coming to our hospital should wear a face covering at all times.
+Patients and visitors should please wear a face covering at all times.
 If you have your own please bring it with you – it needs to cover your nose and mouth.
 If you do not have one when you come to QVH please see a member of staff who will provide you with one.
 Find out more here.

 For some people, wearing a face covering may be difficult due to physical or mental health conditions.
-In these instances, please let our staff know and other measures will be considered on a case by case basis.
+In these instances, please let our staff know, ideally before your appointment.

 If you are a deaf or hearing impaired, our staff have a range of communication options to ensure that they can communicate effectively with you.
 This might include writing things down.